Kyle Crockett: Arizona Diamondbacks

-On December 13, 2019, Crockett signed a minor league deal with the Arizona Diamondbacks organization.
+On December 13, 2019, Crockett signed a minor league contract with the Arizona Diamondbacks.
+He did not appear for the organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Crockett was released by the Diamondbacks on May 22, 2020.

 Team Texas

-In July 2020, Crockett signed on to play for Team Texas of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
+In July 2020, Crockett signed on to play for Team Texas of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic).
+He appeared in 14 games for the team, registering an 0-2 record and 3.14 ERA with 22 strikeouts and three saves across 14 1/3 innings pitched.

 Personal life

 Crockett's brother, Adam, also played for the Poquoson High School baseball team.